Rental Dispute Resolution in Qatar

 What is this right?

-Qatar has a dedicated system for resolving rental disputes:
+Qatar has a dedicated system for resolving rental disputes through the Rent Dispute Resolution Committee, which is separate from the regular courts:

-• The Rental Disputes Committee is a specialized body that handles disputes between landlords and tenants.
+• The Rent Dispute Resolution Committee is a specialized body that handles all disputes between landlords and tenants.

 • You can file a complaint about eviction, rent increases, deposit refunds, maintenance failures, and other rental issues.

-• Filing a complaint is straightforward and does not require a lawyer, though having one helps.
+• Filing a complaint is straightforward and does not require a lawyer, though having one helps for complex cases.

 • The Committee's decisions are binding and enforceable.